pwin/Hackdays/BlueSlopes/BlueSlopes.md

         </body>
     </html>

-Download and save the googlefeeds-importer.js file in the same folder.
+Download and save the googlefeeds-importer.js and __history__.html files in the same folder.

-Open up the html file in your browser and confirm that  it loads without any errors.
+Open up the BlueSlopeExample1.html file in your browser and confirm that  it loads without any errors.

 Back to the editor now, and add two RSS feeds as Exhibit data sources just below the placemarker